Permute Me Softly: Learning Soft Permutations for Graph Representations: Proof of Proposition 1

 \section{Proof of Proposition 1}

-For convenience we restate the Proposition. \begin{proposition} Let $\{ P_2, P_3, \ldots, P_n\}$ be a set of path graphs, where $P_i$ denotes the path graph consisting of $i$ vertices.
-Let also $\mathbf{X} \in \mathbb{R}^{(n-1) \times n^2}$ be a matrix that contains the vector representations of the $n-1$ graphs as discussed above.
-Then, the rank of matrix $\mathbf{X}$ is equal to $n-1$. \end{proposition} \begin{proof} Without loss of generality, assume that the path graphs are sorted based on their order (\ie number of vertices).
+\begin{proof} Without loss of generality, assume that the path graphs are sorted based on their order (\ie number of vertices).
 Then, the $i$-th row of matrix $\mathbf{X}$ contains the vector representation of graph $P_{i+1}$.
-Notice that given two consecutive path graphs $P_i, P_j$ with $j-i=1$, the first $(i+1)n^2$ elements of their representations are identical, while the last $(n-i-1)n^2$ and $(n-j-1)n^2=(n-i-2)n^2$ of the two representations are equal to zero.
-Therefore, if we subtract the first vector from the second vector, we end up with a vector that has some nonzero elements in the position between $(n-i-1)n^2$ and $(n-i-2)n^2$.
-Then, we can start from the last row of $\mathbf{X}$ and subtract from each row, the immediately preceding row.
-We obtain a set of $n-1$ orthogonal vectors and therefore, the rank of matrix $\mathbf{X}$ is equal to $n-1$. \end{proof}
+Notice that given two consecutive path graphs $P_i, P_j$ with $j-i=1$, the first $(i-1)(n+1)+i$ elements of their representations are identical, while the rest of the elements of $P_i$ are equal to zero.
+Therefore, if we subtract the first vector from the second vector, we end up with a vector that has some nonzero elements in the position between $(i-1)(n+1)+i$ and $(j-1)(n+1)+j=i(n+1)+i+1$.
+Then, we can start from the last row of $\mathbf{X}$ and sequentially subtract from each row, the immediately preceding row.
+We obtain a set of $n$ orthogonal vectors (\ie the rows of $\mathbf{X}$) and therefore, the rank of matrix $\mathbf{X}$ is equal to $n$. \end{proof}

 \ifCLASSOPTIONcompsoc